-VMware Horizon View is an effective on-premises virtual desktop infrastructure (VDI) solution for virtualizing ArcGIS Pro.
-View is a widely used VDI platform and supports one of the most important requirements for virtualizing ArcGIS Pro: to provide a shared or pass-through graphics processor unit (GPU) to the virtual machine (VM).
+VMware Horizon View is an on-premises virtual desktop infrastructure (VDI) solution for virtualizing ArcGIS Pro.
+VMware Horizon View is a widely used VDI platform and supports one of the most important requirements for virtualizing ArcGIS Pro: a shared or pass-through graphics processor unit (GPU) to the virtual machine (VM).

-Hardware requirements and steps for the successful deployment of ArcGIS Pro using VMware VDI technology are described in the following sections.
+The hardware requirements and workflow for the successful deployment of ArcGIS Pro using VMware VDI technology are described in the following sections.

-The server hardware required to virtualize ArcGIS Pro with VMware Horizon View shares a common architecture: 2U servers, with current processors, 256 GB of RAM or more, adequate storage, and shareable or pass-through GPUs.
-The GPU allows a virtualized copy of ArcGIS Pro to provide exceptional 3D rendering and an exceptional user experience.
+The server hardware required to virtualize ArcGIS Pro with VMware shares a common architecture: 2U servers, with current processors, 256 GB of RAM or more, adequate storage, and shareable or pass-through GPUs.
+The GPU allows a virtualized copy of ArcGIS Pro to provide 3D rendering and an optimized user experience.
 Currently tested GPUs that deliver this performance are the following NVIDIA GPUs designed for virtualization:

 - NVIDIA T4